odoo/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

    always return the same information.
 #.
 Use the `memoize <https://github.com/odoo/odoo/blob/1f4e583ba20a01f4c44b0a4ada42c4d3bb074273/
-   addons/web/static/src/core/utils/functions.js#L11>`_ utility function from `@web/core/utils/functions` that will allow caching the statistics.
+   addons/web/static/src/core/utils/functions.js#L11>`_ utility function from `@web/core/utils/functions` that allows caching the statistics.
 #.
 Use this service in the `Dashboard` component.
 #.
-Check that it works as expected
+Check that it works as expected.

 .. seealso::
    - `Example: simple service <{GITHUB_PATH}/addons/web/static/src/core/network/http_service.js>`_